Amy Larrabee Cotz

 Ryan M. DeTamble assumed the role of Managing Editor for Congress & the Presidency journal in Fall 2021.
 Ryan is a PhD candidate in the Department of Government at American University, where he studies American political behavior and institutions.
 He has written extensively about these topics, including in the volume The Politics of Truth in Polarized America (Oxford University Press).
 Ryan holds a B.S. in Political Science from Texas Christian University.
 He is originally from Elgin, Illinois.

-Assistant Director of the Campaign Management Institute
+Assistant Director, Campaign Management Institute

-Assistant Director of the Public Affairs and Advocacy Institute
+Assistant Director, Public Affairs and Advocacy Institute

 Payton Ziegler is a current undergraduate student at American University, as a CLEG (Communications, Law, Economics, and Government) and Journalism double major.
 Originally from FL, Payton relocated to D.C. to attend college and to fully embrace life in the nation's Capital.
 In her role as Assistant Director, she serves as an aid, assists in planning the intersession course, and communicates with students and guest lectures.
 With a passion for public service, Payton has been involved with both national, state and local government.
 She has had the opportunity to work with the D.C.
 Mayor's office, and as a press intern in the United States Senate.
 Payton enjoys her time in the city, visiting the sites and museums and loves attending embassy events or anything that is uniquely D.C.